Sunday, March 24, 2013

 Where is aronia grown?

 Early in the 20th century, aronia was introduced from the United States into Eastern Europe, Scandinavia, and Russia where high quality, larger fruited cultivars were selected.
 Thousands of acres of aronia are now grown as a commercial berry crop in Eastern Europe.
 Countries with notable commercial aronia production include Bulgaria, Czechoslovakia, Denmark, Estonia, Germany, Latvia, Lithuania, Poland, Siberia, and Sweden.
-Currently, over 50 percent of the world’s commercial aronia berry production is in Poland.

 Aronia plantation in Poland